Reducing the Remuneration Subject to Source Deductions of Income Tax

 Learn more

-If an employee's remuneration for a pay period includes the value of a taxable benefit related to trips made by a resident of a designated remote area, you have to subtract from the employee's gross remuneration, for that pay period, the amount of the travel deduction the employee can claim in their income tax return in respect of the benefit.
+If an employee's remuneration for a pay period includes the value of a taxable benefit related to trips made by a resident of a designated remote area, you have to subtract from the employee's gross remuneration, for that pay period, the amount of the travel deduction they can claim in their income tax return in respect of the benefit.

 Before subtracting the amount, make sure that the employee meets the conditions for claiming the deduction.
 For more information, see Trips Made by a Resident of a Designated Remote Area. - the security option deduction;